JaskeeratGit/TwitterCloneMongoDB_python/README.md

 After each action, the user should be able to return to the main menu for further operations.
 There should be also an option to end the program.

 Keyword matching.
 A keyword is an alphanumeric sequence of characters.
 You can assume multiple keywords in a tweet are separated by spaces or punctuations.
 Keyword matches in (1) and (2) are case insensitive matches.
 Case insensitive indexes in MongoDB can be created by setting the collation option.

+# Final Comments

+The task required extensive prompting and some prior knowledge and experience with MongoDB to perform the taks within the performace range.